 10. Somewhere over the Rainbow/What a Wonderful World – Israel Kamakawiwo’ole

-There are eight chords to the song, but they are not particularly difficult chords to play: C, G, F, Am – typical chords for the key of C, with E7, D, Dm7, and Em thrown into the mix for fun.
-I put this one first, as it will probably require the most work, but it will definitely get you the recognition you will deserve from your campfire singalong friends!
+There are eight chords in this song, but they are not particularly difficult chords to play: C, G, F, Am – typical chords for the key of C, with E7, D, Dm7, and Em thrown into the mix for fun.
+I chose this song as #10 since it will probably require the most work, but it will definitely be appreciated by your audience.

 9. I Do/Falling For You – Colbie Caillat

 Next up on this list of easy ukulele songs is a combo of “I Do” and “Falling for You” by Colbie Caillat.
 Both Colbie Caillat and Jason Mraz were at the head of the modern ukulele movement.
 Caillat has many songs that are great for the ukulele.
 I recommend learning both of these songs and playing them as a medley.

 “Falling for You” isn’t necessarily a ukulele song, but it works great with “I Do.”
 “Falling for You” is in the key of D using D, A, Em, and G. “I Do” is in the key of G and uses the chords G, D, C, D7, Em, Am, B7, and Cm.
 The Cm might give you a bit of a challenge, but if you can tackle “Somewhere Over the Rainbow/What A Wonderful World,” I know you can handle this song as well!

 I probably wouldn’t be writing articles about the ukulele if you hadn’t heard the song “I’m Yours.”
 The fact is, Jason Mraz took a simple ukulele line and married it to a tremendously catchy tune giving us this song that once is in your head, it just won’t go away.
 The cool thing for you budding uke players out there, is that it’s a really simple song to play, from the basic lead intro to the shuffling strumming pattern.